pierclgr/Adam-Optimization/Adam.md

 The disadvantage of SGD is the fact that updating the parameters frequently produces high fluctuations, complicating the convergence to the exact minimum.
 Fluctuations also causes the algorithm to continuously overshoot.

 ## Adam
-Adam uses two estimators called m and t which are respectively the mean and the uncentered variance of the gradients.
+Adam uses two estimators called m and v which are respectively the mean and the uncentered variance of the gradients.
 They are also called first and second momentum.
 ![alt text](https://miro.medium.com/max/886/1*ZhGLUwaaqlJ9C0WK0nbAEA.png)
 Estimators are then *bias corrected*, so two new estimators called m_hat and v_hat are calculated.
 These are the bias corrected estimators: since we had, in the first iteraction, the estimator initialized to zero, the estimators are biased towards zero.
 So estimators need to be corrected.
 This process is called bias correction.
 ![alt text](https://miro.medium.com/max/390/1*M86IUMsrHXq4WrS-Bk5boA.png)